Skip to content

 select_enterprise_applications

-The 1st parameter: The SAML Entity ID - This can be any URI that uniquely identifies your Hyperglance install, using the IP address is a good way to do that.
+The parameter entity-id: The SAML Entity ID - This can be any URI that uniquely identifies your Hyperglance install, using the IP address is a good way to do that.

 The IP address or DNS name you use here must be the one that your browser would use to reach the Hyperglance VM because SAML works using browser redirects!